🪐 Notebook Component

 </Jupyter>

-The available properties for the Notebook component are available on this TypeDoc page.
+The available properties for the Notebook component are listed on the TypeDoc page.

 With a Jupyter server